WC3 Carbon App

 Once you save a Custom or Composite material, it appears in the "Saved Materials" table and becomes available in all material dropdowns on the A1-A3 tab.

-The Methodology tab explains the app's calculation logic and scope.
-It also contains a "User Notes" section where you can add assumptions or notes that will be saved with your project and included in the PDF report.
+The Methodology tab explains the app's calculation logic, system boundaries, and data sources.
+It also contains a "User Notes" section to record project-specific assumptions, which are saved with your project and printed in your PDF reports.